RebuTemp/transformation-algorithms/README.md

 # Transformation Algorithms
-We implement two transformation algorithms proposed in Theorem 1, 2 and run the code on a 4-bit Fibonacci
-NLFSR and the 256-bit Galois NLFSR in Espresso cipher respectively.
+We implement two transformation algorithms including Fibonacci-to-Type-II and Type-II-to-Fibonacci and run the code on a 4-bit Fibonacci NLFSR and the 256-bit Galois NLFSR in Espresso cipher respectively.

 We also implement the comparison of Espresso, Espresso-a and Espresso-b, and the